 Business Report also honors the incredible professional women in our community who have distinguished themselves in business or through government or nonprofit work and are making the Capital Region a better place to live, work and play.
 Nominations are accepted beginning in January and reviewed by a community panel before final selections are made.
 The event recognizing the honorees is in early summer.
+Get the nomination form.

 Best Places to Work

 Best Places to Work identifies what makes a great workplace in our community, and provides participating employers insight into what their employees think.
 Companies can register for consideration beginning in the early spring and are recognized at a celebration in October.

 Independent national firm Best Companies Group surveys companies that choose to participate.
 For-profit companies and nonprofits as well as publicly and privately held companies are all eligible to participate, so long as they have a facility in Baton Rouge and a minimum of 15 full- or part-time employees working in the nine-parish Capital Region.
 Contract employees are not included in employee counts or surveys.

 To ensure credibility, organizations with fewer than 25 employees are required to have an 80% or better response rate on the employee survey.